solmon/FundStructure/README.md

 (which contains our build requirements) from `package.json` and install everything needed into a folder called `node_modules/`.

-There are many Bower packages used by `ngBoilerplate`, like Twitter Bootstrap and Angular UI, which are listed in `bower.js`.
+There are many Bower packages used by `Fund Structure`, like Twitter Bootstrap and Angular UI, which are listed in `bower.js`.
 To install them into the `vendor/` directory, simply run: